Divorce Attorney in Tyler

 If you are considering filing for divorce in Texas, you need to understand your legal rights and make sure you are protected in the event that you follow through with a divorce.
 A Tyler divorce attorney from our firm can stand beside you during your divorce and petition for your rights in any hearings and court dates to offer impartial advice and vigorous defense of your rights.

-With nearly 35 years of legal experience behind us, Campbell Law Firm, P.C. provides clients with outstanding legal advice when they are involved in making decisions that impact them and their families.
+With more than 30 years of legal experience behind us, Campbell Law Firm, P.C. provides clients with outstanding legal advice when they are involved in making decisions that impact them and their families.
 Our firm stands for dependable legal advocacy as reflected in our AV Preeminent® rating from Martindale-Hubbell®.
 Speak with our firm when you are faced with a difficult family law situation and are unsure where to turn.

 Contested & Uncontested Divorce

 If you and your spouse can reasonably agree on the most pertinent terms of your divorce, you could qualify for an uncontested divorce which is quicker and may end up being less expensive.
-You might not even have to attend a court hearing in such a case.
+You may even not be required to attend a court hearing in such a case.

 For an uncontested divorce, you and your spouse will need to agree on the following: